 Questions For Your Venue

-Your lighting designer or wedding planner will likely ask these questions during the walkthrough.
-But if you’re opting to DIY your lighting, make sure you find out the answers to these questions.
-They’ll impact your ability to create the perfect ambiance on your wedding day.
+If you’re hiring a lighting designer, they will likely ask these questions during the walkthrough.
+But if you’re opting to DIY your lighting, don’t forget to ask your venue these questions that’ll impact your ability to create the perfect ambiance on your wedding day.

 - Where are the outlets located?